Skip to main content

 • Make the most of your college experience by living on campus.
 Apply now to live amongst your peers in a secure, fun, and supportive environment – plus it’s super convenient!

-For students that will live off campus, a list of resources is provided through the SAOC or you can contact your Admissions Officer.
+For students that are required to live off campus (TEP, families, pets), a list of resources is provided through the SAOC or you can contact your Admission or Academic Advisor.

 • If you require academic accommodations, the earlier you register the better!
 Once you have been accepted into your program, it is a good idea to try and gather all the supporting documents you might need and complete the online registration form.